adrianstipanov/Blog/content/social_interactions_after_coronavirus.md

 >***This thing is addressing problems that don't exist, it's solutionism at its worst*** - Bertram Gilfoyle referring to a "smart" fridge,  Silicon Valley

-For now, stay home, stay safe.
+Until then, stay home, stay safe.